-PDF-Xchange is another easy to use and feature rich PDF editor for Windows.
+PDF-Xchange is another easy-to-use and feature-rich PDF editor for Windows.
 Just like PhantomPDF, PDF-Xchange has all the necessary features and more.
-Those features include advanced annotations, commenting support, OCR support, advanced document manipulation, read aloud, ability to move opened documents to recycle bin, ability to convert CSV to PDF, advanced spell check with a constantly updated dictionary, etc.
+Those features include advanced annotations, commenting support, OCR support, advanced document manipulation, read aloud, ability to move opened documents to recycle bin, convert CSV to PDF, advanced spell check with a constantly updated dictionary, etc.

-The good thing about the PDF-Xchange Editor is that even with all these features, the user interface makes it quite easy to find the option you are looking for thanks to the Windows Ribbon style menu.
+The good thing about the PDF-Xchange Editor is that even with all these features, the user interface makes it relatively easy to find the option you are looking for, thanks to the Windows Ribbon style menu.
 Moreover, unlike other PDF editors, PDF-Xchange gives you tremendous control over editing PDF documents.
 Add to that, compared to PhantomPDF, PDF-Xchange is less pricey.

-If you want to give the software a try, there is a free trial available.
-However, some features, when used will place a watermark on the output content.
+If you want to try the software, a free trial is available.
+However, some features will place a watermark on the output content.

-What makes PDFescape special is that it lets you publish PDF forms and collect the responses.
+What makes PDFescape unique is that it lets you publish PDF forms and collect the responses.
 Additionally, you can also upload PDF documents to the PDFescape cloud.
-That being said, depending on what version of PDFescape you are using, there are limitations on file upload size and how many files you can store.
+That being said, depending on the PDFescape version you are using, there are limitations on file upload size and how many files you can store.

 PDFescape also comes in the form of a web app.
 This makes it so that you don’t even have to install the software on Windows to use it.
-This feature is particularly useful if your need is temporary or basic.
+This feature is handy if your need is temporary or basic.

 Price: The PDFescape online web app is free to use.
-For advanced features and desktop application, you need to upgrade to the pro version.
+You must upgrade to the pro version for advanced features and a desktop application.

 4. PDFsam Enhanced

-Price: PDFsam Enhanced is a premium product that costs $39, $49, $69 for Standard, Pro and Pro+ respectively.
+Price: PDFsam Enhanced is a premium product that costs $39, $49, and $69 for Standard, Pro, and Pro+, respectively.
 Depending on what version you choose, the feature set will be different.

-The best thing is, most of the important features like text manipulation, annotation, and conversion come in the free version.
-So, if you are looking for a capable free PDF editor for Windows then do give PDFelement a try.
+The best thing is that the essential features like text manipulation, annotation, and conversion come in the free version.
+So, if you are looking for a free PDF editor for Windows, give PDFelement a try.

 Price: The base version of PDFelement is free.
-For advanced features like OCR support, automatic form recognition, redaction, batch processing, etc., you need to upgrade to the Pro version.
-The pro version costs either $69 or $99.
+You need to upgrade to the Pro version for advanced features like OCR, automatic form recognition, redaction, batch processing, etc. The pro version costs either $69 or $99.